How to Become a Machine Learning Engineer – A Complete Career Guide

 - Machine learning engineer job outlook

 We all know the basic premise of artificial intelligence.
 AI is how machines are able to learn from their environment and increase intelligence over time.
 Most people were introduced to the whole idea through Hollywood cinema, which has given us a bleak look at the scary potential of what could happen with AI in the wrong hands, but many watching 2001: A Space Odyssey decades ago were not aware that that artificial intelligence has been around, at least in simplified form, since the 1950s.
 AI is a broad field encompassing many different applications, and it is now being employed on a large scale in a variety of organizations.
-As defined today, machine learning is one subset of AI that works with big data applications and is accomplished through advanced mathematics and software programming.

 Machine Learning in Business